Divine90/lab5/README.md

 # lab5
-This is a java program check if a word is palindrome
+This is a java program to check if a word is palindrome